KevinDayve/KevinDayve.github.io/math/central_limit_theorem.md

 **The Question:** What happens to the average $$\bar{X}_n = \frac{1}{n}\sum_{i=1}^n Y_i$$ as $$n$$ gets large?

-The answer is the **Central Limit Theorem**.
-Let me work through the proof using **moment generating functions**.
-It's a bit involved, but stay with me—the machinery matters.

 ### The Proof

 First, we standardise.
 Define $Y_i^* = (Y_i - \mu)/\sigma$, so each has mean 0 and variance 1.
 Then: